 Culture / People

-22-year old actress Milly Alcock has had a knockout year, having won hearts with her portrayal of young Rhaenyra Targaryen in HBO's Game of Thrones spin-off House of the Dragon.
-Off-screen, Alcock is quickly shaping up to be one of Westeros' most fashionable alumni, attending the Louis Vuitton Spring 23 show in Paris last year, and more recently sitting front row at the Fendi Haute Couture Spring Summer 23 show.
+25-year-old actress Milly Alcock has had a knockout couple of years, having won hearts with her portrayal of young Rhaenyra Targaryen in HBO's Game of Thrones spin-off House of the Dragon, followed by Netflix's eery new series, Sirens, and a forthcoming roles as Supergirl, no less.
+Off-screen, Alcock is quickly shaping up to be one of Westeros' most fashionable alumni, attending Louis Vuitton shows in Paris, and even sitting front row at the Fendi Haute Couture Spring Summer 23 show.

 She's an Aussie